Augmented-Perception-Lab/MineXR/README.md

 # MineXR Source Code and Dataset
-This repository contains the source code and dataset from the paper [*MineXR: Mining Personzlied Extended Reality Interfaces*](https://augmented-perception.org/publications/2024-minexr.html) published at CHI 2024.
+This repository contains the source code and dataset from the paper [*MineXR: Mining Personalized Extended Reality Interfaces*](https://augmented-perception.org/publications/2024-minexr.html) published at CHI 2024.

 ## Source Code
 The source code largely consists of four components in each directory: